 Tips for Investing

 - Before investing in the BSE or any other international stock exchange, consider working with a financial advisor who has experience with international financial markets.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If your investments pay off, you may owe the capital gains tax.
 Figure out how much you’ll pay when you sell your stocks with our capital gains tax calculator.